Travel Information

 Until fairly recently there was no accommodation

-whatsoever in Tovste, however this has changed since the
+whatsoever in Tovste, however this changed since the opening,

-opening, around 2004, of a motel cum guesthouse, which
+around 2004, of a motel cum guesthouse, which began to

-began to advertise its services in 2005.
-The "Dvir
+advertise its services in 2005.
+The "Dvir Guesthouse"

-Guesthouse" is located on the way into town, on the
+is located on the way into town, on the left hand side

-left hand side of the road as one approaches from Zalishchyky.
+of the road as one approaches from Zalishchyky.
+The following

 From appearances, it has all of the amenities of a proper